The 14th Annual James J. St. Germain Memorial Lecture

 fondness, Professor St. Germain, who taught at Merrimack College from 1950 to 1981.
 This year’s

-lecture will be delivered by Sean Casey, a former student of James St. Germain (class of 1979) and a
+lecture was delivered by Sean Casey, a former student of James St. Germain (class of 1979) and a

 Harry S. Truman Scholar.
 For the last 30 years, Mr. Casey has worked as a government consultant